garrandall/popular-music-data/tracks/back-when-i-knew-it-all-montgomery-gentry.md

-Back when the world was flat and mama and daddy didn't have a clue That was back......
+Back when the world was flat and mama and daddy didn't have a clue That was back...
 Back when a pitcher of beer and a couple shots made me bulletproof Back when god was a name I used in vain to get a point across when I got ticked off
-Lord I'm learning so much more......than back when I knew it all
+Lord I'm learning so much more...than back when I knew it all

 I found out credit cards don't mean you're rich
 And beer and gasoline don't mix